 Option 1: Pay Yourself What You Need

 Especially in the start-up stage of any business you are unlikely to be actually turning a profit, so awarding yourself a large salary could put extra and unnecessary pressure on your business in its most delicate phase.
-Therefore many new business owners choose to pay themselves only a basic salary to literally just cover their personal costs.
+Therefore many new business owners choose to pay themselves only a basic salary, enough to just cover their personal costs.
 To do this you will first need to make a realistic list of your monthly outgoings e.g. mortgage/rent, utilities, groceries etc., and it may also be worth adding a 10% contingency for those unexpected expenses.
 Once you have this figure then you can set your salary so that your take home pay will just cover these costs.
 It may then be that in time as your business grows you will be able to increase your salary.

 Option 2: Pay Yourself What You’re Worth